CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

   When you submit a PR, you're submitting changes you made to your own copy (fork) of the repository and requesting a review of those changes.
   It is best practice to leave a brief description of the changes you have made.

-  You must replace "Brief explain your PR." with a brief description of the changes you have made.
+  You must replace "Briefly explain your PR." with a brief description of the changes you have made.
 -->
 Briefly explain your PR.